Hafsa1918/YOLO-FUZZ/README.md

 ## Results

-# Test results of the proposed algorithm on German Traffic Sign Dataset Benchmark
+### Test results of the proposed algorithm on German Traffic Sign Dataset Benchmark
 ![amanu8](https://github.com/ha007-aman/SmallObjectDetection/assets/73087518/480464da-9626-47aa-b4b3-7fa2e479ae8b)

 Traffic sign detection in GTSDB dataset (a) Traffic sign size variation in an image (b \& d) Small traffic sign detection (c) A larger traffic sign recognition

-# Test results of the proposed algorithm on Swedish Traffic Sign Dataset
+### Test results of the proposed algorithm on Swedish Traffic Sign Dataset
 ![amanu9](https://github.com/ha007-aman/SmallObjectDetection/assets/73087518/66cc4035-8c93-49fc-b995-a302b03383d7)

 Traffic sign detection in STS dataset (a-c) Small-sized traffic sign detection (d) A large-sized traffic sign detection

+## Contributiing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Please read our [CONTRIBUTING.md](link-to-your-file) for details on our code of conduct and the process for submitting pull requests.

-# Citation
+## Citation

-If you use this code or the YOLO-FUZZ architecture in your research, please cite our PeerJ paper: [DOI we will shared soon]
+If you use this code or the YOLO-FUZZ architecture in your research, please cite our PeerJ paper: [Citations will be updated after publication]

-# License
+## License

 This project is open-access and available under the gpl-3.0 License